Summary of Developed Country ‘Fast-Start’ Climate Finance Pledges

 The UNFCCC system for developed countries to report on the delivery of climate finance faces several challenges, which limit the utility of available data.
 For example, countries currently use multiple methods for reporting and often provided insufficient information even where requested.
 To address this, the Cancun Agreements mandate more frequent reporting by developed countries using an enhanced common reporting format.

 While these enhanced reporting provisions will be essential for successful tracking of developed country climate financial flows, they will not be ready in time to provide guidance for reporting on the short-term, fast-start finance.
 In the meantime, the Cancun Agreements invited developed country Parties to submit information to the UNFCCC secretariat, for compilation, on the resources provided to fulfill their fast-start finance commitment by May 2011, 2012, and 2013.
-Nine developed countries and the EU1 submitted their reports on or around the May 2011 deadline.
-While the Cancun Agreements include reporting provisions for fast-start finance, it does not provide guidance on what these reports should include, resulting in reported information that is neither fully comparable, transparent, nor complete, as is demonstrated by the gaps in information in WRI’s fast-start table and in a report by IIED assessing the transparency of the May 2011 fast-start finance reports.
-The UNFCCC secretariat recently launched a fast-start finance module on its finance portal that enhances the comparability of the May 2011 reports but it remains limited to information provided by developed country Parties.
+Nine developed countries and the EU submitted their reports on or around the most recent May 2012 deadline.
+While the Cancun Agreements include reporting provisions for fast-start finance, it does not provide guidance on what these reports should include, resulting in reported information that is neither fully comparable, transparent, nor complete, as is demonstrated by the gaps in information in WRI’s fast-start table, the Open Climate Network’s fast-start finance assessments, and in a report by IIED assessing the transparency of the May 2011 fast-start finance reports.
+The UNFCCC secretariat hosts a fast-start finance module on its finance portal that enhances the comparability of the reports but it remains limited to information provided by developed country Parties.
 It also does not capture information available on the faststartfinance.org website or on individual donor or recipient websites, or other sources such as NGOs, the private sector or multilateral development banks.

 To build trust with developing country counterparts, developed countries should improve their fast-start finance reporting in the future, for example, by including more comprehensive, comparable and transparent information on the following seven elements in their annual fast-start finance reports: scale, method for determining that the money is “new and additional,” channeling institutions, objective, geographic distribution, status of the pledge, and type of financial instrument.